liqd/adhocracy3/docs/source/Generic_Widgets.rst

 The second requires the container to have the ``Pool`` sheet and gets the element paths from there.

-(Adapter classes should not be generic, as that makes using them properly in widget classes something between awkward, less secure, and impossible.)

-..
-REVIEW: can you please explain that

 Scope Interfaces
 ----------------